History of Russian military ranks: Russian Empire

 During the beginning of the 18th century, military ranks were frequently changed by the tsar during efforts to reform the army and create a strong Navy.
-These many changes were routinely documented into Army's Rules of engagement since 1716, until they were finally incorporated into the first variant of Table of Ranks in 1722.
-Comparing to Strelets Troops, a few more non-commissioned ranks were added, the soldier rank was replaced with many speciality ranks and a few more General ranks were added.
+These many changes were routinely documented in the Army's Rules of engagement since 1716 until they were finally incorporated into the first variant of Table of Ranks in 1722.
+Compared to Strelets Troops, a few more non-commissioned ranks were added, the soldier rank was replaced with many specialty ranks, and a few more General ranks were added.
 The naval ranks were created from scratch, ranks for the naval infantry and engineers would only come in the 19th century.

 The officers were styled according to their rank as defined by the Table.

 1722–1917: Army

 By 1722, the ranks of both enlisted staff and commissioned/non-commissioned officers were somewhat settled; these ranks survived until the Russian Revolution with only minor adjustments.

 Captain-Poruchik rank is comparable to Lieutenant Captain.
 Note that Poruchik can sometimes be styled as Porutchik, as it was originally written by the tsar himself.

 Commissioned officers of artillery and engineers enjoyed a handicap of 1 grade, and the Leib Guards units enjoyed a handicap of 2 grades, ending in Life Guards Colonel.

 In the 1798–1884 timeline, the General ranks were streamlined and the Brigadier rank was abolished.
 The Captain-Poruchik rank was reestablished again, this time as Staff-Captain.
 The Second Major and First Major ranks were united.
-In 1826, Russian Army adopted shoulder insignia and distinct Cossack cavalry ranks.
+In 1826, the Russian Army adopted shoulder insignia and distinct Cossack cavalry ranks.

 In 1884, Major and Captain-Lieutenant ranks were abolished again and the ranks below were shifted several grades up.
 The latter was not reintroduced until 1907, but then again abolished in 1911.

 1722–1917: Navy

 As stated earlier, most of the naval ranks and rates were formed from scratch in the 18th century, with many changes since then.
-Ranks for naval infantry, shore service personnel and engineers would only come in the 19th century.
+Ranks for naval infantry, shore service personnel, and engineers would only come in the 19th century.